-The People’s Guide to Mexico (www.peoplesguide.com) is an extension of the irreverent and highly recommended book of the same name.
+The People’s Guide to Mexico website and blog is an extension of the irreverent and highly recommended book of the same name.
+Pick that up at Amazon here.
+It’s well worth the investment.
+Don’t worry about the copyright date as long as you have the latest edition.
+Most of the info is evergreen.

-Mexico Connect (www.mexconnect.com) is a subscription-based site ($30 per year) that has been online since 1996.
+Mexico Connect (www.mexconnect.com) has been online since 1996.
 It is probably the most thorough resource on the Internet for info about traveling or living in Mexico.
+It used to have a subscription charge, but it looks like they’ve traded that in for the more common advertising-based model,

 Have a useful Mexico website you’ve bookmarked and used?
 Add it to the comments below!